SiliconLabsSoftware/matter_extension/docs/MATTER_MQTT_HTTPS_EXAMPLE.md

 ### Matter commissioning and basic thermostat commands

-After flashing the image on the BRD4338A board, run the following from chip-tool:
+After flashing the image on the BRD4338A board, run the following from `chip-tool`:

 ```bash
 # Commission device using chip-tool